detailyang/welcome/documentation/aleo/02_hello.md

 Records are important because they represent the basic Aleo structure to handle state in your application.

-When running an Aleo function, only registers that belong to the application address can be passed as input registers.
+When running an Aleo transition function, only records that belong to the application address can be passed as input registers.
 Otherwise, an error is raised and the application doesn't run.

 You can find your development application address inside the `.env` file: